HomeLatest NewsGovernanceAmid border standoff, India-China begin commanders-level talks

 Amid ongoing border tensions, the Indian army and Chinese military commanders are set to begin the 14th round of military commanders-level talks today.

-Amid ongoing border tensions, the and Chinese military commanders are set to begin the 14th round of military commanders-level talks today.
+Amid ongoing border tensions, the Indian army and Chinese military commanders are set to begin the 14th round of military commanders-level talks today.
 The Senior Highest Military Commander Level (SHMCL) talks were scheduled to begin at around 9:30 am.

 According to top defence experts, the ongoing negotiations between the two countries are to keep the doors for future dialogue open, however, nothing substantial is going to come out with these military talks.
 Only political dialogue between the two countries can help reach an agreeable ground.